USEPA/lakemorpho/README.md

 - Maximum Lake Length
 - Mean Lake Width
 - Maximum Lake Width
+- Major and Minor Axis
 - Fetch from a specified bearing

 # To install
-Install version 1.0 of `lakemorpho` from CRAN:
+Install version 1.1.0 of `lakemorpho` from CRAN:

 ```
 install.packages("lakemorpho")